mhalgan/ecommerce-microapps/README.md

-# ecommerce-microapps
+# ecommerce-microfrontends
-Basic Javascript micro apps integration project
+Plain Javascript micro frontends integration project

 # Running the project
-This project has 2 micro apps that can run in standalone mode.
+This project has 2 micro frontends that can run in standalone mode.
 To start them just go to `products` or `cart` folders and then run the following commands:
 ```
 npm i
 npm start